 TIP #1: Have a CLEAR Design Plan Ready

 Renovation contractors generally aren’t designers, and different materials and finish options often have very different install costs.
 Even something like a seemingly simple tub surround replacement cost can vary widely depending on material and design.
 So, the best first tip for how to save on a bathroom renovation is to do some research on your own and thinking about tile and fixture designs that would likely reduce installation labor time.

 Also, some contractors (like me) will offer free precise measuring and materials ordering info as part of a project cost writeup.
-But, this only works if you already have a clear design vision for the new tile install at the project estimation visit.
+This only works if you already have a clear design vision for the new tile install at the project estimation visit.
 If you can’t tell a contractor what type, size, and pattern tile you want installed when they visit, then the contractor won’t be able to give you a precise installation labor cost or material overage estimate.

 So, it’s a really good idea to finalize your materials and design plan before you start talking to installation contractors.
 Otherwise, you will probably get lots of padded bids as install folks price your project for worst-case scenarios.
 Having a very clear low cost materials and design plan in mind from the getgo is your best way for how to save on a bathroom renovation.

 The Bottom Line: Finalize your plan (what kind of tile do you want to use, what pattern do you want it installed in, and what extra features like niches you want) before you start reaching out to reno contractors.
 The more up-front details you can provide, the more responses (and more precise pricing) you will get!